 Secondary Education Programmes

-Te Whare Taonga O Waikato Museum & Gallery's exhibitions and collections are a wonderful resource to support your teaching in intermediates and high schools.
+Our exhibitions, collections and taonga are a wonderful resource to support your teaching in intermediates and high schools.

-Our senior Education programmes are devised around current high school curricula, aiming to support recent changes where we can, such as new histories and arts curricula.
-The programmes have both fixed content and the capacity to flex with our changing exhibitions calendar – and with your needs.
-As always, they will include tours of our wonderful current exhibitions and, occasionally, classroom time.
+Our senior education programmes are devised around current high school curricula, aiming to support recent changes where we can, such as new histories and arts curricula.
+The programmes have both fixed content and the capacity to flex with our changing exhibitions calendar and your needs.
+They will include tours of our wonderful current exhibitions and, occasionally, classroom time.

 Education programmes are typically one hour long.
 If you want a longer visit please contact us to discuss your options.
-For example you can combine any two gallery programmes, or extend your topic with some time in our classroom doing a Mahi toi / Creative practice session.
-Please see below for details.
+For example you can combine any two gallery programmes, or extend your topic with some time in our classroom doing a Mahi Toi Creative Practice session.

 Tertiary educators and adult learning organisations

 Please note these Museum Education programmes can also be adapted for adult learners, university and polytechnic students.
-Contact Cassandra to discuss your specific topics and needs.
+Contact us to discuss your specific topics and needs.

 This 1-hour programme for 20 learners uses the current art exhibitions in our galleries to dive into topics in recent art history and practice.